Stegoo/angular-google-adsense/README.md

 `bower install angular-google-adsense` or `npm install angular-google-adsense`

-Or alternatively, grab the dist/angular-google-adsense.min.js and include it in your project
+Or alternatively, grab the `dist/angular-google-adsense.min.js` file and include it in your project

 In your application, declare the angular-google-analytics module dependency :